Discovering new music of artists from around the world is amazing!

 it is lovely!

-Since childhood I have been a sheer music lover and used to make mixtapes and compilations on CDs, Cassette and VHS tapes and lend them to friends around.
-As I grew older, I kept going with making music compilations and moved my playlists to audio/video streaming platforms such as Deezer, Spotify and YouTube.
-During the recent years, I saw a growth of the number of followers and music submissions and I’m really happy to see that near 14 000 people have found them interesting so far.
-It gave me a sense of responsibility to dig more for new music discoveries for the followers and check the music submissions more often.
-Lovely!
-With near 500 track submissions each month, I’m immersed in new music everyday!
-Thanks for that everyone! 🙂
+During the recent years, there have been a growth of the number of followers and music submissions and I’m happy to see that near 15 000 people have found them interesting so far.
+It gives me a sense of responsibility to dig for more music for the followers and check music submissions sent by artists or their PRs/managers/record lables more often.
+With near 500 track submissions each month, I’m immersed in new music everyday.

 They correct my heart